MackeyMacMkay/Hostname_Pinger_Project/README.md

 ## How to Use
 * Input hostnames into hostnames.txt (file must be in the same directory as Hostname_Lookup.py)
+* Each hostname must have its own individual line entry
 * Run Hostname_Lookup.py

 ### Prerequisites